bcneng/meetups/README.md

 # meetups

-A repo por managing Barcelona meetups:
+A repo to manage a Barcelona meetups:

 - [DistSysBCN](distsys/)

 ## howto

-We can try a README.md driven-development:
+README.md driven-development:

 - each root directory represents a meetup and has a README.md
 - inside there are files per meetup event, you could use the YYYYmmdd prefix to be lexicographically sorted by date